 Abstract:

-In the current path planning for unmanned oilseed rape sowing operations with intelligent agricultural machinery, the planned operation paths often result in relatively low field turning efficiency of the machinery, and the path planning does not take into account the fuel consumption during turning and the mid-operation replenishment of seed and fertilizer boxes, which leads to poor overall operation economy.
-Therefore, in view of the problems faced by the above path planning, this paper proposes an optimal path considering mid-operation resupply (OPCMR).
-Firstly, considering that the machinery often adopts fish-tail and U-shaped turning models when changing rows in rectangular fields, and these models are further classified into different specifications based on the number of rows between operations, the fuel consumption curves of the machinery in different states during turning are measured first.
-Then, based on the maximum turning radius and working width of the machinery, the two turning models are constructed.
-Finally, a turning cost function is established with the turning time and fuel consumption of the machinery based on these two turning models as constraints.
-To address the problems of slow convergence and easy trapping in local optimal solutions of the traditional ant colony algorithm (ant colony optimization, ACO), the traditional ACO algorithm is integrated with the simulated annealing algorithm and the heuristic factor of the ACO algorithm is dynamically adjusted to obtain an improved ant colony algorithm (improved ant colony optimization, IACO).
-Then, based on the turning cost function and the IACO algorithm, the optimal operation path with the least turning time and fuel consumption can be generated.
-Considering the uncertainty of the field entrance position, the function of manually setting the field entrance is added in the path planning, and the first operation of the planned path will start from the position closest to the field entrance.
-Finally, based on the key parameters such as the capacity of the seed and fertilizer box of the combined seeding and fertilizing machine and the per mu sowing and fertilizing amount in the field operation, an autonomous seed and fertilizer replenishment control method for intelligent agricultural machinery is proposed.
-Based on this method, specific path interruption points can be generated on the optimal operation path, and connecting these points with the pre-set seed and fertilizer replenishment stations can generate specific seed and fertilizer replenishment paths.
-When the seed and fertilizer of the machinery are insufficient, it can go to the seed and fertilizer replenishment station along this path for replenishment and then return along this path to continue the operation.
-Simulation experiments show that the IACO algorithm reduces the number of iterations by up to 56.9% compared to the ACO algorithm and reduces the minimum turning cost value by up to 2.82%, effectively avoiding the problems of slow convergence and easy trapping in local optimal solutions of the ACO algorithm.
-The seed and fertilizer replenishment path tracking experiments show that the average distance between the machinery parking point and the seed and fertilizer replenishment station is no more than 0.5 m, and the average initial deviation when the machinery enters the next operation row is no more than 0.03 m, indicating that this seed and fertilizer replenishment control method can effectively complete the seed and fertilizer replenishment task without affecting the operation of the next row.
-The path effect comparison experiments show that compared with the traditional comb-shaped operation path, the unmanned agricultural machinery based on the OPCMR path has a 17.5% increase in turning efficiency, a 9.8% reduction in turning fuel consumption, and a 94.7% reduction in human resource input after operation.
-This indicates that the path planning method in this paper can effectively improve operation efficiency and reduce resource input.
-This research can provide technical support for the construction of unmanned oilseed rape farms.
+Planned operation paths can often result in the relatively low field turning efficiency of the machinery, particularly in the current path planning for unmanned oilseed rape sowing with intelligent agricultural machinery.
+Furthermore, the path planning cannot consider the fuel consumption during turning and the mid-operation replenishment of seed and fertilizer boxes, leading to low overall operation economy.
+In this study, an optimal path was proposed to consider the mid-operation resupply (OPCMR).
+Firstly, the fish-tail and U-shaped turning models were often adopted to alter the rows in rectangular fields.
+Different specifications were further classified according to the number of rows between operations.
+The fuel consumption curves of the machinery were measured under different states during turning.
+Secondly, the two turning models were constructed using the maximum turning radius and working width of the machinery.
+A turning cost function was also established with the turning time and fuel consumption of the machinery.
+The turning models were taken as the constraints.
+The slow convergence and easy trapping were confined to the local optimal solutions of the conventional ant colony algorithm (ant colony optimization, ACO).
+The conventional ACO algorithm was integrated with the simulated annealing algorithm and the heuristic factor of the ACO algorithm.
+An improved ant colony algorithm was obtained (improved ant colony optimization, IACO).
+Thirdly, the optimal operation path was generated with the least turning time and fuel consumption using the turning cost function and the IACO algorithm.
+The function was added to manually arrange the field entrance in the path planning, thus considering the uncertainty of the field entrance position.
+The first operation of the planned path started from the position closest to the field entrance.
+Finally, an autonomous seed and fertilizer replenishment control system was proposed for intelligent agricultural machinery.
+The key parameters were determined, such as the capacity of the seed and the fertilizer box of the combined seeding and fertilizing machine, as well as the per mu sowing and fertilizing amount in the field operation.
+Furthermore, the specific path interruption points were generated on the optimal operation path.
+These points were connected with the pre-set seed.
+The fertilizer replenishment stations were generated with the specific seed and fertilizer replenishment paths.
+Once the seed and fertilizer of the machinery were insufficient, the seed and fertilizer replenishment station was shifted along the path for replenishment, and then returned along this path to continue the operation.
+The results show that the IACO algorithm reduced the number of iterations by up to 56.9%, compared with the ACO algorithm.
+The minimum turning cost value was reduced by up to 2.82%, effectively avoiding the slow convergence and easy trapping in local optimal solutions of the ACO algorithm.
+The seed and fertilizer replenishment path tracking experiments show that the average distance between the machinery parking point and the seed and fertilizer replenishment station was no more than 0.5 m, and the average initial deviation was no more than 0.03 m when the machinery entered the next operation row.
+The seed and fertilizer replenishment control effectively realized the seed and fertilizer replenishment task without interrupting the operation of the next row.
+Compared with the conventional comb-shaped operation path, better performance was achieved in the unmanned agricultural machinery along the OPCMR path, with a 17.5% increase in the turning efficiency, a 9.8% reduction in turning fuel consumption, and a 94.7% reduction in human resource input after operation.
+The path planning effectively improved the operation efficiency to reduce the resource input.
+This finding can provide the technical support to construct the unmanned oilseed rape farms.